-Cyprus profile
+Cyprus profile - Timeline

 2010 May - Re-unification talks resume with a new hardliner representing the Turkish north.

 2011 May - Parliamentary polls.
-The the main rightwing opposition party DISY wins by a narrow margin.
+Main right-wing opposition party DISY wins by a narrow margin.

 2011 July - Navy chief Andreas Ioannides and 12 others die when people when impounded Iranian containers of explosives blow up at the main naval base and the country's main power plant.

 2011 September - Cyprus begins exploratory drilling for oil and gas, prompting a diplomatic row with Turkey, which responds by sending an oil vessel to waters off northern Cyprus.

 2012 April - The UN cancels plans for a Cyprus conference, citing lack of progress on any of the substantial differences between the two sides.